Tennessee Labor Laws Guide

 Full-time students working in retail, agriculture, colleges, or universities can be paid at least 85% of the minimum wage under federal law.

-Finally, high school students at least 16 years old who attend vocational schools are entitled to 75% of the minimum wage.
+Finally, high school students aged 16 years or older who attend vocational schools are entitled to 75% of the minimum wage.

 Payment laws in Tennessee

-Tennessee employers must pay employees all wages earned at least once a month.
+Tennessee employers are required to pay employees all wages earned at least once a month.

 Employers who pay their employees once a month must make payments by the fifth day of the following month.